 The non-emergency police number is 503-823-3333.

-Also, if you ever see police activity in the neighborhood and wonder what's going on you can call or email Brian and he'll be happy to find out. firstname.lastname@example.org or 503-823-0235.
+Also, if you ever see police activity in the neighborhood and wonder what's going on you can call or email the NRTO and s/he'll be happy to find out.
+503-823-0235.
+Email address unavailable 4/2018.
+Help me out here -- web guy.

-This page should be combined with the Services page to make one unified Directory of
+This page could be combined with the Services page to make one unified Directory of

 Who Ya Gonna Call?